rGuerrero91/selfHostedCodingAssistants/README.md

 - Install the **Continue** extension from the VS Code marketplace
 - Open `~/.continue/config.yaml`
-- Replace its contents with the config below, substituting your own IP Address
+- Replace its contents with the config below, substituting LAN IP Address for the machine running Ollama (if it's running on the same machine you can use the internal home IP)

 ```yaml
 name: Local Config